...

 Want A Career Change In Your 30s?
 What You Need To Know

-In your teens and 20s, job-hopping is commonplace — but in today’s workforce, it’s common to change jobs into your 30s, too.
-A 2022 BLS study found that workers ages 25-34 held a median tenure of just 2.8 years per job.
+In your teens and 20s, job-hopping is commonplace — but it’s normal to change jobs in your 30s, too.
+A BLS study found that the median tenure for workers 25-34 was just 2.8 years per job!

 Should I Get A New Job In The Same Industry — Or Change Careers?
 3 Ways To Decide

-You hate your job.
-Your clients are overly demanding, your boss expects a level of urgency typically reserved for 911 calls, your colleagues are either the best part about the job or the biggest headache, and you can’t remember what it’s like to be interested in work.
-I mean, were you EVER interested in work?
+You hate your current job.
+Your clients are demanding, your boss expects a level of urgency typically reserved for 911 calls, and your colleagues are either the best part of the job or the biggest headache.

 1. Make A Love And Hate List